 Are you sure the Poodle is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Still unsure about the Poodle?
-Check out the Pet Finder for other suggested breeds that are suited your lifestyle and personality.
+Still unsure about the poodle?
+Check out the Pet Finder for other suggested breeds that are suited to your lifestyle and personality.

 Reading Time: 3 minutes

 Toy poodles are known to be great companions amongst dog owners.
 They have particular traits that make them ideal pets, such as being incredible watchdogs, easy to train, intelligent, hypoallergenic, playful, etc. Toy Poodles live for a long time as well.